zachpino/digidev-s18/week06/README.md

 -----

-- Recommended Review: Rewire your [sequencer](../week03/README.md) and experiment with it
+- Recommended Review: Rewire your [sequencer](../week03/README.md) and experiment with it.
+Lay down some tracks!

 - Homework: Make a Fritzing diagram of your tone generator *as you wired it*.
 It doesn't need to look like mine!
 Submit diagram to BB.
 - Homework: Record a track with your Tone Generator.
 Look out for audio cables on your desks on Friday.
 Submit recording to BB.